The NFL’s best remaining free agents

 Safety

-Signed: Adrian Amos, Chris Banjo, Antoine Bethea, Landon Collins, Tashaun Gipson, Colin Jones, LaMarcus Joyner, Tyrann Mathieu, Eric Reid, Earl Thomas, Kenny Vaccaro, Jaylen Watkins, Eric Weddle
+Signed: Adrian Amos, Chris Banjo, Antoine Bethea, Landon Collins, Tashaun Gipson, Colin Jones, LaMarcus Joyner, Tyrann Mathieu, Eric Reid, Earl Thomas, Kenny Vaccaro, Jaylen Watkins, Jimmie Ward, Eric Weddle

-Best Available: Tre Boston, Ha Ha Clinton-Dix, Johnathan Cyprien, Glover Quin, Jimmie Ward
+Best Available: Eric Berry, Tre Boston, Ha Ha Clinton-Dix, Johnathan Cyprien, Glover Quin

 Yet another strong year for the safety position, and this time, they didn’t wait around to get deals done.
 Big names like Landon Collins and Tyrann Mathieu made it to the open market, and quickly agreed to deals with their new teams.
 However, there is still some meat left on the bone at the position.